Christiaanvandertol/SCOPE/docs/_build/html/_sources/options.rst.txt

 The values have binary (or tertiary) logic thus equal to 0 or 1 (or 2).

-Influence on the output files is highlighted in the corresponding section :ref:`output_files:Output files`
+Influence on the output files is highlighted in the corresponding section :ref:`outfiles:Output files`

 ..
 Note:: Not all combinations can bring to the desired result